 Who We Are

-Our TeamDr.
-Segun Eubanks is the Director of the Center for Educational Innovation and Improvement and Visiting Professor at the University of Maryland, College Park (UMD).
-Eubanks also served over five years as the Chair of the Board of Education for Prince George’s County Public Schools (PGCPS), a 132,000-student school district bordering Washington, DC.
-In September 2017, Eubanks became a Senior Fellow at the Center for Teaching Quality.
-Prior to joining UMD, Eubanks worked in various leadership roles at the National Education Association, including as Director of Teacher Quality and Director of Professional Educator Support.
-In these roles, Eubanks led major policy initiatives and programs such as the Teacher Leadership Initiative, the Teacher Residency Taskforce, the National Commission on Effective Teachers and Teaching and the NEA’s Committee on Professional Standards and Practice.
-Eubanks is a staunch advocate for public education and expert in teacher quality, teacher diversity and teacher professionalism.
-He has served in various leadership roles with national non-profit education organizations including as Executive Director of the Community Teachers Institute and Vice President of Recruiting New Teachers, Inc. Eubanks earned a Bachelor of Arts degree in Educational Advocacy from the University of Massachusetts at Amherst, a Master of Science degree in Human Services Administration from Springfield College, and a Doctorate of Education in Teaching and Learning Policy from the University of Maryland, College Park.
+Dr. Segun Eubanks Dr. Segun Eubanks is the Director of the Center for Education Innovation and Improvement and Professor of Practice at the University of Maryland, College Park (UMD).
+Dr. Eubanks also serves as the Chair of the Board of Education for Prince George’s County Public Schools (PGCPS), a 132,000-student school district bordering Washington, DC.
+Prior to joining UMD, Dr. Eubanks worked in various leadership roles at the National Education Association, including as Director of Teacher Quality and Director of Professional Educator Support.
+He previously served 11 years as the Director of Teacher Quality for the NEA.
+In these roles, Dr. Eubanks led major policy initiatives and programs such at the Teacher Leadership Initiative, the Teacher Residency Taskforce, the National Commission on Effective Teachers and Teaching and the NEA’s Committee on Professional Standards and Practice.

-Dr. Jean Snell is a Senior Faculty Specialist for the Center for Educational Innovation and Improvement at the University of Maryland.
+Dr. Jean Snell is the Associate Director of the Center for Educational Innovation and Improvement at the University of Maryland.
 Over the last twenty years, Snell has engaged with educators to help develop their capacity to close the achievement gap and to foster high quality teaching and learning conditions for all students.
 As an independent educational consultant, Snell provided leadership coaching to school and teacher leaders and qualitative data evaluation services to school and program administrators.
 Snell has served as a certified Lead Inspector with Teacher Prep Inspection (TPI-US), a curriculum developer and teacher trainer for Educators Rising, a classroom evaluator for the DC Public Charter School Board, and a Leadership Coach with Ed Fuel and Leading Educators.
 Previously, she launched the Leading Educators teacher leadership Fellowship program in Washington, DC as the Regional Executive Director, directed the Maryland Master’s Certification program at University of Maryland, and served as one of the founding Program Directors for the Center for Educational Leadership at the University of Washington.
 Snell earned her Doctorate in Education Policy at the University of Washington as well as the Danforth Leadership school administrator credential.
 She began her career in education as a secondary English teacher.